CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ### Prerequisites
+**Very important**: New Nvidia model GPUs (e.g., Nvidia V, GTX 2080, v100, any Nvidia with Volta or Turing architecture, etc.) require (at least) CUDA 10.
+CUDA 8 would fail!

+In addition, CMake automatically downloads all the OpenPose models.
+However, **some firewall or company networks block these downloads**.
+You might prefer to download them manually:
+    - [BODY_25 model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/pose/body_25/pose_iter_584000.caffemodel): download in `models/pose/body_25/`.
+    - [COCO model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/pose/coco/pose_iter_440000.caffemodel): download in `models/pose/coco/`.
+    - [MPI model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/pose/mpi/pose_iter_160000.caffemodel): download in `models/pose/mpi/`.
+    - [Face model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/face/pose_iter_116000.caffemodel): download in `models/face/`.
+    - [Hands model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/hand/pose_iter_102000.caffemodel): download in `models/hand/`.

+#### Ubuntu Prerequisites
 1. Ubuntu - **Anaconda should not be installed** on your system.
 Anaconda includes a Protobuf version that is incompatible with Caffe.
 Either you uninstall anaconda and install protobuf via apt-get, or you compile your own Caffe and link it to OpenPose.
-2. Download and install CMake GUI:
+2. Install **CMake GUI**:
-    - Ubuntu: run the command `sudo apt-get install cmake-qt-gui`.
+    - Ubuntu 14 or 16: run the command `sudo apt-get install cmake-qt-gui`.
 Note: If you prefer to use CMake through the command line, see [CMake Command Line Configuration (Ubuntu Only)](#cmake-command-line-configuration-ubuntu-only).
+    - Ubuntu 18: **Download and compile CMake-gui from source**.
+The default CMake-gui version (3.10) installed via `sudo apt-get install cmake-qt-gui` provokes some compiling errors.
+Required CMake version >= 3.12.
+        - Uninstall your current Cmake-gui version by running `sudo apt purge cmake-qt-gui`.
+        - Run `sudo apt-get install qtbase5-dev`.
+        - Download the `Latest Release` of `CMake Unix/Linux Source` from the [CMake download website](https://cmake.org/download/), called `cmake-X.X.X.tar.gz`.
+        - Unzip it and go inside that folder from the terminal.
+        - Run `./configure --qt-gui`.
+Make sure no error occurred.
+        - Run `./bootstrap && make -j8 && make install -j8`.
+Make sure no error occurred.
+        - Assuming your CMake downloaded folder is in {CMAKE_FOLDER_PATH}, everytime these instructions mentions `cmake-gui`, you will have to replace that line by `{CMAKE_FOLDER_PATH}/bin/cmake-gui`.
+3. Nvidia GPU version prerequisites:
+    1. **Note: OpenPose has been tested extensively with CUDA 8.0 (cuDNN 5.1) and CUDA 10.0 (cuDNN 7.2)**.
+We highly recommend using those versions to minimize potential installation issues.
+Other versions should also work, but we do not provide support about any CUDA/cuDNN installation/compilation issue, as well as problems relate dto their integration into OpenPose.
+    2. **CUDA**:
+        - Ubuntu 14 or 16 ([**CUDA 8**](https://developer.nvidia.com/cuda-80-ga2-download-archive) **or 10**): Run `sudo ./scripts/ubuntu/install_cuda.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or alternatively download and install it from their website.
+        - Ubuntu 18 ([**CUDA 10**](https://developer.nvidia.com/cuda-downloads)): Download the latest Nvidia CUDA version from their [official website](https://developer.nvidia.com/cuda-downloads).
+            - Select "Linux" -> "x86_64" -> "Ubuntu" -> "18.04" -> "runtime (local)", and download it.
+            - Follow the Nvidia website installation instructions.
+Make sure to enable the symbolic link in `usr/local/cuda` to minimize potential future errors.
+    3. **cuDNN**:
+        - Ubuntu 14 or 16 ([**cuDNN 5.1**](https://developer.nvidia.com/rdp/cudnn-archive) **or 7.2**): Run `sudo ./scripts/ubuntu/install_cudnn.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or alternatively download and install it from their website.
+        - Ubuntu 18 ([**cuDNN 7.2**](https://developer.nvidia.com/cudnn)): Download and install it from the [Nvidia website](https://developer.nvidia.com/cudnn).
+5. AMD GPU version prerequisites:
+    1. Ubuntu 14 or 16:
+        1. Download 3rd party ROCM driver for Ubuntu from [**AMD - OpenCL**](https://rocm.github.io/ROCmInstall.html).
+        2. Install `sudo apt-get install libviennacl-dev`.
+    2. Ubuntu 18: Not tested and not officially supported.
+Try at your risk.
+6. Install **Caffe, OpenCV, and Caffe prerequisites**:
+    - Caffe prerequisites: By default, OpenPose uses Caffe under the hood.
+If you have not used Caffe previously, install its dependencies by running `sudo bash ./scripts/ubuntu/install_deps_and_cuda.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or run `sudo bash ./scripts/ubuntu/install_deps.sh` after installing your desired CUDA and cuDNN versions.
+    - OpenCV must be already installed on your machine.
+It can be installed with `apt-get install libopencv-dev`.
+You can also use your own compiled OpenCV version.
+7. **Eigen prerequisite** (optional, only required for some specific extra functionality, such as extrinsic camera calibration):
+    - If you enable the `WITH_EIGEN` flag when running CMake.
+You can either:
+        1. Do not do anything if you set the `WITH_EIGEN` flag to `BUILD`, CMake will automatically download Eigen.
+Alternatively, you might prefer to download it manually:
+            - [Eigen3](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/eigen_2018_05_23.zip): Unzip as `3rdparty/eigen/`.
+        2. Run `sudo apt-get install libeigen3-dev` if you prefer to set `WITH_EIGEN` to `APT_GET`.
+        3. Use your own version of Eigen by setting `WITH_EIGEN` to `BUILD`, run CMake so that OpenPose downloads the zip file, and then replace the contents of `3rdparty/eigen/` by your own version.

+#### Mac OS Prerequisites
+1. If you don't have `brew`, install it by running `bash scripts/osx/install_brew.sh` on your terminal.
+2. Install **CMake GUI**: Run the command `brew cask install cmake`.
+3. Install **Caffe, OpenCV, and Caffe prerequisites**: Run `bash scripts/osx/install_deps.sh`.
+4. **Eigen prerequisite** (optional, only required for some specific extra functionality, such as extrinsic camera calibration):
+    - Enable the `WITH_EIGEN` flag when running CMake, and set it to `BUILD`.
+    - CMake will automatically download Eigen.
+    - Alternatively, you can manually download it from the [Eigen3 website](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/eigen_2018_05_23.zip), and unzip as `3rdparty/eigen/`.

+#### Windows Prerequisites
+NOTE: These instructions are only required when compiling OpenPose brom source.
+If you simply wanna use the OpenPose binaries for Windows, skip this step.

-    - Windows: download and install the latest CMake win64-x64 msi installer from the [CMake website](https://cmake.org/download/), called `cmake-X.X.X-win64-x64.msi`.
+1. Install **CMake GUI**: Download and install the `Latest Release` of CMake `Windows win64-x64 Installer` from the [CMake download website](https://cmake.org/download/), called `cmake-X.X.X-win64-x64.msi`.
-    - Mac: `brew cask install cmake`.
-3. Windows - **Microsoft Visual Studio (VS) 2015 Enterprise Update 3**:
+2. Install **Microsoft Visual Studio (VS) 2015 Enterprise Update 3**:
     - **IMPORTANT**: Enable all C++-related flags when selecting the components to install.
     - Different VS versions:
         - If **Visual Studio 2017 Community** is desired, we do not officially support it, but it might be compiled by firstly [enabling CUDA 8.0 in VS2017](https://stackoverflow.com/questions/43745099/using-cuda-with-visual-studio-2017?answertab=active#tab-top) or use **VS2017 with CUDA 9** by checking the `.vcxproj` file and changing the necessary paths from CUDA 8 to 9.
         - VS 2015 Enterprise Update 1 will give some compiler errors.
         - VS 2015 Community has not been tested.
-4. Nvidia GPU version prerequisites:
+3. Nvidia GPU version prerequisites:
     1. **Note: OpenPose has been tested extensively with CUDA 8.0 and cuDNN 5.1**.
 We highly recommend using those versions to minimize potential installation issues.
-Other versions should also work, but we do not provide support about any CUDA/cuDNN installation/compilation issue, as well as problems relate dto their integration into OpenPose.
+Other versions should also work, but we do not provide support about any CUDA/cuDNN installation/compilation issue, as well as problems related to their integration into OpenPose.
     2. [**CUDA 8**](https://developer.nvidia.com/cuda-80-ga2-download-archive):
         - Ubuntu: Run `sudo ./scripts/ubuntu/install_cuda.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or alternatively download and install it from their website.
         - Windows: Install CUDA 8.0 after Visual Studio 2015 is installed to assure that the CUDA installation will generate all necessary files for VS. If CUDA was already installed, re-install it.
         - **Important installation tips**:
-            - New Nvidia model GPUs (e.g., Nvidia V, GTX 2080, any Nvidia with Volta or Turing architecture, etc.) require at least CUDA 9.
             - (Windows issue, reported Sep 2018): If your computer hangs when installing CUDA drivers, try installing first the [Nvidia drivers](http://www.nvidia.com/Download/index.aspx), and then installing CUDA without the Graphics Driver flag.
-            - (Windows): If CMake returns and error message similar to `CUDA_TOOLKIT_ROOT_DIR not found or specified` or any other CUDA component missing, then: 1) Re-install Visual Studio 2015; 2) Reboot your PC; 3) Re-install CUDA.
+            - If CMake returns and error message similar to `CUDA_TOOLKIT_ROOT_DIR not found or specified` or any other CUDA component missing, then: 1) Re-install Visual Studio 2015; 2) Reboot your PC; 3) Re-install CUDA (in this order!).
     3. [**cuDNN 5.1**](https://developer.nvidia.com/rdp/cudnn-archive):
         - Ubuntu: Run `sudo ./scripts/ubuntu/install_cudnn.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or alternatively download and install it from their website.
         - Windows (and Ubuntu if manual installation): In order to manually install it, just unzip it and copy (merge) the contents on the CUDA folder, usually `/usr/local/cuda/` in Ubuntu and `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0` in Windows.
-5. AMD GPU version prerequisites:
+4. AMD GPU version prerequisites:
     1. Download official AMD drivers for Windows from [**AMD - Windows**](https://support.amd.com/en-us/download).
-    2. Download 3rd party ROCM driver for Ubuntu from [**AMD - OpenCL**](https://rocm.github.io/ROCmInstall.html).
-    3. Ubuntu only: Install `sudo apt-get install libviennacl-dev`.
-This comes packaged inside OpenPose for Windows.
+    2. The libviennacl package comes packaged inside OpenPose for Windows (i.e., no further action required).
-    4. AMD Drivers have not been tested on OSX.
-Please email us if you wish to test it.
-This has only been tested on Vega series cards.
-6. Ubuntu - Other prerequisites:
-    - Caffe prerequisites: By default, OpenPose uses Caffe under the hood.
-If you have not used Caffe previously, install its dependencies by running `sudo bash ./scripts/ubuntu/install_deps_and_cuda.sh` (if Ubuntu 16 or 14 and for Graphic cards up to 10XX) or run `sudo bash ./scripts/ubuntu/install_deps.sh` after installing your desired CUDA and cuDNN versions.
-    - OpenCV must be already installed on your machine.
-It can be installed with `apt-get install libopencv-dev`.
-You can also use your own compiled OpenCV version.
-7. Windows - **Caffe, OpenCV, and Caffe prerequisites**:
+5. **Caffe, OpenCV, and Caffe prerequisites**:
     - CMake automatically downloads all the Windows DLLs.
 Alternatively, you might prefer to download them manually:
-        - Models:
-            - [COCO model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/pose/coco/pose_iter_440000.caffemodel): download in `models/pose/coco/`.
-            - [MPI model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/pose/mpi/pose_iter_160000.caffemodel): download in `models/pose/mpi/`.
-            - [Face model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/face/pose_iter_116000.caffemodel): download in `models/face/`.
-            - [Hands model](http://posefs1.perception.cs.cmu.edu/OpenPose/models/hand/pose_iter_102000.caffemodel): download in `models/hand/`.
         - Dependencies:
             - Note: Leave the zip files in `3rdparty/windows/` so that CMake does not try to download them again.
             - [Caffe](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/caffe_2018_01_18.zip): Unzip as `3rdparty/windows/caffe/`.
             - [Caffe dependencies](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/caffe3rdparty_2017_07_14.zip): Unzip as `3rdparty/windows/caffe3rdparty/`.
             - [OpenCV 3.1](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/opencv_310.zip): Unzip as `3rdparty/windows/opencv/`.
-8. Mac - **Caffe, OpenCV, and Caffe prerequisites**:
-    - If you don't have `brew`, install it with `bash scripts/osx/install_brew.sh` on your terminal.
-    - Install deps by running `bash scripts/osx/install_deps.sh` on your terminal.
-9. **Eigen prerequisite**:
-    - Note: This step is optional, only required for some specific extra functionality, such as extrinsic camera calibration.
+6. **Eigen prerequisite** (optional, only required for some specific extra functionality, such as extrinsic camera calibration):
-    - If you enable the `WITH_EIGEN` flag when running CMake.
-You can either:
+    - Enable the `WITH_EIGEN` flag when running CMake, and set it to `BUILD`.
-        1. Do not do anything if you set the `WITH_EIGEN` flag to `BUILD`, CMake will automatically download Eigen.
-Alternatively, you might prefer to download it manually:
+    - CMake will automatically download Eigen.
-            - [Eigen3](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/eigen_2018_05_23.zip): Unzip as `3rdparty/eigen/`.
-        2. Run `sudo apt-get install libeigen3-dev` (Ubuntu only) if you prefer to set `WITH_EIGEN` to `APT_GET` (Ubuntu only).
-        3. Use your own version of Eigen by setting `WITH_EIGEN` to `BUILD`, run CMake so that OpenPose downloads the zip file, and then replace the contents of `3rdparty/eigen/` by your own version.
+    - Alternatively, you can manually download it from the [Eigen3 website](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/eigen_2018_05_23.zip), run CMake so that OpenPose downloads the zip file, and then replace the contents of `3rdparty/eigen/` by your own version.